How to Transcribe Videos for Accessibility and ADA Compliance

 Caption Quality Standards

-Accurate captions require:
+Accurate captions need:

 • 95%+ accuracy: Industry standard for professional content